 I got to try new things, escape my comfort zone and make errors.
 It allowed me to put together a wealth of skills to take into the industry.
-I was gifted a vast bank of knowledge from lecturers and was pushed beyond my comfort zone.
+I was gifted a vast bank of knowledge from lecturers.
 I also learnt how to conduct myself in rehearsals, and left with a work ethic that gets me back into the audition room time and again.